Slow Food Executive Committee & International Council

 Agronomist and vice president of Slow Food International.
 He lives and works in Uganda, where he has created agroecological gardens, Slow Food Presidia, Earth Markets, and a huge network of food communities together with a group of passionate youngsters.

-Executive Director of Slow Food USA since January 2013.
-After Hurricane Katrina, Richard played a key role in restarting the local agricultural economy in the New Orleans area, aiming to help provide returning residents with a sense of normalcy and resilience through the revival of farmers markets.
+Member of Slow Food Usa, After Hurricane Katrina, Richard played a key role in restarting the local agricultural economy in the New Orleans area, aiming to help provide returning residents with a sense of normalcy and resilience through the revival of farmers markets.
 He was also the founding President of the Farmers Market Coalition, which contributed to the development of the US Department of Agriculture’s Farmers Market Promotion Program.

 Georges Schnyder Junior